 Globally, COVID-19 is presenting major challenges for readers who are relying on accurate and up-to-date information related to health and news.
 The purpose of this policy is to present important information regarding Medium’s approach to delivering information in this time of crisis and our efforts to mitigate elevated risk to users of open platforms.

-Beyond our editorial policies and journalism best practices, Medium’s Rules set guidelines for acceptable content and behavior on the platform.
+Medium’s Rules set guidelines for acceptable content and behavior on the platform.
 Each participant in our community is responsible for maintaining these standards, whether they are a professional journalist, amateur commentator, or an expert in a related field.
 We rely on and investigate all reports of potential content violations.
 When Medium’s Trust & Safety team becomes aware of potentially problematic content, we analyze the reported content under those Rules, and where necessary apply other secondary frameworks to come to an enforcement decision.

 One such secondary framework is a system of triage based on risk analysis for potentially controversial, suspect, or extreme content.
 This includes, at minimum, asking and answering the following questions: